gvwilson/thirdbit/fiction/maddy-roo/index.md

 She froze.
 The bot!
-"Gumption---the bot!
+"Gumption—the bot!
-The one from the river---it'll know where they're going.
+The one from the river—it'll know where they're going.
 We gotta find it!"

 The goat's eyes widened.